 This feature allows you to select whether or not the locking of the doors will be delayed.
 When locking the doors with the power door lock switch and a door is open, this feature will delay locking the doors until five seconds after the last door is closed.
 You will hear three chimes to signal that the delayed locking feature is in use.
 The key must be out of the ignition for this feature to work.
-You can temporarily override delayed locking by pressing the power door lock switch twice or an on the RKE transmitter twice.
-See Delayed Locking \$\Display\$ 12.
+You can temporarily override delayed locking by pressing the power door lock switch twice or a on the RKF transmitter twice.
+See

-Press \( \) until DELAY DOOR LOCK appears on the DIC display.
-Press √ once to access the settings for this feature.
-Then press \( \) to scroll through the following settings:
+Press E until DELAY DOOR LOCK appears on the DIC display.
+Press ✓ once to access the settings for this feature.
+Then press E to scroll through the following settings: